 The Vision

-We are proposing a new building centred around a visitor attraction, complemented by a high-quality food and drink offering.
+The proposals are for a new building centred around a visitor attraction, complemented by a high-quality food and drink offering.
 The aim is to transform this corner of Leicester Square, unlocking its full potential and establishing it as a destination that plays an active role in the life of the Square.

-The proposal has been designed to deliver a unique and flexible space capable of accommodating immersive, experience-led attractions, addressing a clear gap in the West End for large, high-quality venues of this kind.
+The scheme has been designed to deliver a unique and flexible space capable of accommodating immersive, experience-led attractions, addressing a clear gap in the West End for large, high-quality venues of this kind.

 Tokyo, Japan - April, 2022: Digital Arts being exhibited at TeamLab Borderless, augmented reality and virtual reality themed museum where visitor can be a part of arts. credit: KenSoftTH / Shutterstock.com